 TMX Group Inc. (X), parent of the Toronto Stock Exchange, is in talks to acquire Direct Edge, the Wall Street Journal reported yesterday, citing people familiar with the matter.
 Jim Gorman, a Direct Edge spokesman, and TMX spokeswoman Carolyn Quick declined to comment.
 TMX’s own takeover by a group of Canadian banks and pension funds received regulatory clearance yesterday.

 The last attempt by an overseas buyer to control a U.S. share exchange ended in February when European antitrust officials blocked Deutsche Boerse AG (DB1) from buying NYSE Euronext.
-(NYX) Direct Edge is 31.5 percent-owned by Deutsche Boerse, with smaller stakes held by Citadel LLC, Knight Capital Group Inc. (KCG) and Goldman Sachs Group Inc. (GS) Its equities exchanges accounted for 9.5 percent of U.S. stock volume last month, its data show.
+(NYX:US) Direct Edge is 31.5 percent-owned by Deutsche Boerse, with smaller stakes held by Citadel LLC, Knight Capital Group Inc. (KCG:US) and Goldman Sachs Group Inc. (GS:US) Its equities exchanges accounted for 9.5 percent of U.S. stock volume last month, its data show.

 “The TMX management have eyed the U.S. equity markets for quite some time,” Richard Repetto, an analyst at Sandler O’Neill & Partners LP in New York, said in an e-mailed statement.
 “The purchase of Direct Edge would provide them with that opportunity and entrance into the U.S.”

 Chief Executive Officer Thomas Kloet said in a phone interview in March that the Toronto Stock Exchange owner has “international aspirations” and may seek stakes in other market operators or an acquisition.
 TMX bought 16 percent of the Bermuda Stock Exchange last year.

 “We continue to look at acquisitions of all types,” Kloet said.
 The company “wouldn’t rule out an acquisition of a major exchange around the world,” he added.